Former ‘A-G guru’ comments on A-G access and success

 Nearly 20 years have passed and the field has evolved since my time at UCOP.
 I have watched recent discussions about A-G requirements with great interest, and some concern.

-The problem with the A-G requirements As parents and educators, of course we want to keep options open for our kids.
+As parents and educators, of course we want to keep options open for our kids.
 However, for too many students, school isn’t interesting, engaging and relevant to their futures.
 They are voting with their feet, which has led to the highest levels of chronic absenteeism in recent history.

 In a recent EdSource commentary, I question whether the “core curriculum” is still core, that is, whether we should balance acquisition of content knowledge (A-G) with development of durable skills, competencies and mindsets — often captured by a “Graduate Profile” or “Portrait of a Graduate.”
 The A-G requirements represent legacy thinking about what’s important; it’s delusional to think that completion of the A-G sequence is ample preparation.
 The completion rate for students who are the first in their family to attend college reveals the inadequacy of A-G preparation.
 It takes more!
 Even A-G combined with grit is not enough (See “The problem with grit and higher education,” Alex Zaragoza, LA Times, March 7, 2024).
 However, because of our commitment to help students get to college, we continue to elevate the requirements as the centerpiece of education in California and pretend like completion will enable students to get through college.